Aiko67/tx_api/README.md

 - When you add a new transaction, it saves it to that same file.
 - The app displays **status colors**:
   - 🟩 Green = Settled
-  - 🟧 Orange = Pending
+  - 🟨 Yellow = Pending
   - 🟥 Red = Failed

 ---